opiumfp/vinjs-jm/content/conf/vinnytsiajs-2020.md

   logo: /uploads/vinnytsiajs-logo-big.png
   paragraph: The events are organized and driven by Vinnytsia JS Community.
 This
     year meet the community dedicated to JavaScript development.
-That will be a set of online-meetups with high-level talks by speakers from Ukraine and abroad.
+That will be a set of meetups, our excited Open-Air Conference and a series of online events with high-level talks by speakers from Ukraine and abroad.
-  title: VinnytsiaJS 2020
+  title: VinnytsiaJS 2021
   titleI18N:
     en: VinnytsiaJS 2020
     ua: Вінниця JS